 Graphic designer, dive instructor, and all round epic human, Harriet Spark

-She runs a design agency called Grumpy Turtle Design and is passionate about designing for change, specifically in our habits that impact the ocean.
-She started running an event every week in Manly Cove where you can go and snorkel and help clean up Manly Cove.
-It’s called Operation Straw, and the hope is that by the conclusion of the project the amount of data collected (where the straw originated from, how many were found) will be enough to help spark change on both a national, and global scale.
+She started running an event every week where you can go and snorkel and help clean up Manly Cove.
+It’s called Operation Straw, and the hope is that by the conclusion of the project the amount of data collected (where the straw originated from, how many were found, etc.) will be enough to help spark change on both a national and global scale.

 What made you start Grumpy Turtle?

 I’m a dive instructor, so I’ve spent a lot of time underwater with sea turtles.
 One thing I love about them is their face – they always look like they’re frowning, and well, grumpy.
 As I began to combine diving with design and communications, I kept thinking about turtles and the fact they probably look so grumpy because of our actions – our use of plastic, our inability to act on climate change on a broad scale and everything else we’re doing to impact the marine world.
 Everything I do, be it graphic design, a blog or a denim jacket, has the goal of making these sea turtles a little less grumpy by influencing those around me and supporting businesses, organisations and individuals who are doing the same.

 How did you first come across sustainable living?